PhD, University of Western Ontario, 2004

 2011-14 SSHRC Standard Research Grant, for Aboriginal Peoples and the Canadian Census research project

 Since 1993 I have worked at various museums across Canada, including the Museum of Ontario Archaeology (London), the Aylmer and District Museum, the Woodland Cultural Centre (Six Nations of the Grand River) and the Glenbow Museum (Calgary), in curatorial, interpretative, and collections management capacities.
 Between 2008-11, I sat on the Material Culture Committee of Museum London.
-Between 2010-13, I sat on the Board of Directors of the National Council on Public History, chaired its Professional Development Committee, and co-chaired its 2013 Annual Conference Program Committee.
+Between 2010-13, I sat on the Board of Directors of the National Council on Public History, co-chaired its 2013 Annual Conference Program Committee, and currently chair its Professional Development Committee.
 I have also acted as a consultant or contract researcher for organizations such as the JP Metras Museum at Western, the Ontario Heritage Trust, and the C.A.V.
 Barker Museum of Canadian Veterinary History at the University of Guelph.
 With Prof. Shelley McKellar, I currently manage the Medical Artifact Collection at Western.
-I am also a member of the Academic Sub-Committee for the Museum of Ontario Archaeology, and the Fanshawe Pioneer Village Planning Committee and its Board of Directors.
+I am also a member of the Academic Sub-Committee for the Museum of Ontario Archaeology, the London Heritage Council Board of Directors, and the Fanshawe Pioneer Village Planning Committee and its Board of Directors.